ajalsony/encryption-and-decryption-app/README.md

-# 🔐 DES, RSA & RC4 Encryption Tool
+# 🔐 Encryption and Decryption App

 A comprehensive desktop application providing multiple encryption and decryption methods with a user-friendly graphical interface.
 Built with Python and Tkinter, this tool offers both educational and practical cryptographic capabilities for secure data protection.